Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - **Setting up the standard load balancer**
         - You can have independent virtual machines, but they must be part of the same Vnet
-        - The process is similar to above
+        - The process is similar to above:
+            - creating Vnet with two VMs, running IIS, html pages, then assigning a public ip address to the load balancer, health probe and load balancing rule